stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

 a 220MB csv file, zipped to 23MB, covering the 450,000 or so flights by major US carriers.

-We try three approaches to process this csv data:
+We try two approaches to process this csv data:
 * Plain Pandas, which quickly runs out of memory.
 * Dask, whose distributed/deferred DataFrames are a near drop-in replacement for Pandas.
-* Pandas with local storage carefully tailored to the data at hand.

 Through seeing how Dask works "from the inside", we can make better architectural decisions on local versus distributed data processing.